Modules

 - General Outcomes for Psychiatric Emergencies

-- Know the management of alcohol withdrawal, including delirium tremens
+- Alcoholic Withdrawal Syndrome: Know the management of alcohol withdrawal, including delirium tremens

 - Know the symptoms and management of Neuroleptic Malignant Syndrome